 In order to be eligible to receive guaranteed monthly rental payments through Section 8, a landlords’ property must qualify, by passing an inspection that is in conformance with the Housing Standards cited below.
 The following information is provided as a general guide to an inspection.
 While this is not a complete list, it does cover the most common conditions that cause a unit to temporarily fail a pre-rental inspection.

 - The landlord or a representative of the landlord should be present for the inspection.

-- The Previous tenant and his/her belongings must be moved out.
+- The Previous tenant and their belongings must be moved out.